temporalio/proposals/README.md

 We appreciate the time and energy it takes to create a well constructed proposal.
 If you ever feel that your proposal was constructed properly but not given a fair chance, please reach out to us!

-If you're struggling to understand what a basic issue proposal will look like, [check out this example issue](https://github.com/temporalio/proposals/issues/1).
+To see what a basic issue proposal looks like, [check out this example issue](https://github.com/temporalio/proposals/issues/1).